Phased-Array Laser Power Beaming from Cislunar Space to the Lunar Surface: Illustrative Example: Spacecraft at L1

 Table~\ref{tab:L1_single_vs_array} compares a small single-aperture transmitter (0.20\,m diameter) with a larger phased-array transmitter (2.00\,m effective diameter), each emitting approximately 11.76\,kW under the same beam-quality and efficiency assumptions at L1.
 While the underlying calculations are straightforward, they highlight how increasing the transmitter aperture by an order of magnitude reduces the far-field spot area by two orders of magnitude, thereby boosting the flux and resulting net power at the receiver.

-Key observations: \begin{enumerate} \item A 0.20\,m aperture delivers a flux of only \(\sim0.07\,\mathrm{W/m^2}\) at L1, whereas scaling \(D_{\mathrm{eff}}\) to 2.00\,m raises that flux to about \(7.0\,\mathrm{W/m^2}\) (a factor of 100). \item Although L1’s distance is very large, increasing the aperture from 0.20\,m to 2.00\,m elevates the net electrical power on a 1\,m\(^2\) receiver from milliwatts to a few watts. \item While maintaining a coherent phased array at 2\,m diameter in L1 orbit is a significant engineering task, the fundamental advantage of reduced beam divergence—and thus higher flux on the surface—remains clear. \end{enumerate}
+Key observations for the E-M L1 case are as follows: (1) A 0.20\,m aperture delivers a flux of only \(\sim0.07\,\mathrm{W/m^2}\) at L1, whereas scaling \(D_{\mathrm{eff}}\) to 2.00\,m raises that flux to about \(7.0\,\mathrm{W/m^2}\) (a factor of 100).
+(2) Although L1’s distance is very large, increasing the aperture from 0.20\,m to 2.00\,m elevates the net electrical power on a 1\,m\(^2\) receiver from milliwatts to a few watts.
+(3) While maintaining a coherent phased array at 2\,m diameter in L1 orbit is a significant engineering task, the fundamental advantage of reduced beam divergence---and thus higher flux on the surface---remains clear.

 This example underscores the key role of aperture size for long-range power beaming.
 Even when absolute power levels are relatively small at such extreme distances, a larger effective diameter dramatically improves the final power delivered to a lunar receiver.